Ataşehir Belediyespor: History

 The team finished the 2015–16 season as runner-up fourth time in a row.
 In September 2016, the Turkish Football Federation imposed a penalty of six points due to the club's misleading that came in effect in the 2016–17 season.

 In the 12th week of the 2017–18 league season, Ataşehir Belediyespor hosted their five-time consecutive league champion archrival Konak Belediyespor.
 Both teams were undefeated, Ataşehir Belediyespor was league leader with no goals conceded so far.
 The Istanbul-based team won the derby match 4–1, and kept so their rival at bay with five points difference, a consolation for the one goal conceded in the match.

 Ataşehir Belediyespor became the 2017–18 League champion two matches before the league's end, regaining the title from Konak Belediyespor, who held the title five seasons in a row.
 This is the third title of the Istanbul-based team in their history.

 Ataşehir Belediyespor took part in the Group 4 of the 018–19 UEFA Women's Champions League qualifying round held in Budapest, Hungary between 7–13 August 2018.
 They lost to the Czech team SK Slavia Praha, drew with the host team MTK Hungária FC and defeated KFF Mitrovica from Kosovo.
 They ranked third in the group, and failed so to advance to the Round of 32.

 Ataşehir Belediyespor finished the 2018-19 First League season in the fourth place.
 They efaeted their arch rival Konak Belediyespor with 3-1 in the home match of the season's last round.

+The team finished the 2023-24 Super League season at 14th place, and was relegated to the First League for the next season.